-A Tax-Free Savings Account (or TFSA) is like a stretchy rubber band.
-It’s one of the more flexible financial planning tools available to us.
-It allows you to earn interest tax-free and can be used for any kind of savings like an emergency fund, a regular savings account or even long-term investments.
+A Tax-Free Savings Account (or TFSA) is one of the more flexible financial tools available to us.
+It’s great for the long-term, short-term, GICs—all the terms, really.
+It allows you to earn interest tax-free and can be used for any kind of savings like an emergency fund, a regular savings account or even investments for retirement.

 There are many ways to maximize your TFSA’s potential and it all depends on your own financial goals.
-Don’t worry, we’ve broken it all down so you don’t have to.
+Don’t worry, we’ve broken it all down for you.

 Before we dig deeper, let’s quickly go over what a TFSA is.

 A TFSA is a government program that allows tax-free savings to those 18 or over with a valid social insurance number.

 When you put money into a regular savings account and earn interest, you have to pay the government tax on that money because it’s considered income.
 With a TFSA, you don’t get taxed on the interest you earn on your investment, even when it’s withdrawn (unlike RRSPs).
 For example, if you put $1000 into your TFSA and earn $100 in interest, you won’t have to pay taxes on the $100 earned.

 Every year, you’re allowed to deposit a specific amount of money into your TFSA.
 This number is your contribution room.
 The government decides a new contribution room every year.
 You start to accumulate contribution room from the year you turn 18 and it carries forward your whole life.
 For example, say your contribution limit is $6000 this year because you just turned 18.
 If you’re unable to make a contribution, you don’t lose this contribution room and can still make the contribution in later years.